mliebelt/pgn-viewer/readme.md

 There are four different kind of usages:

 * `PGNV.pgnView` renders the whole game, and allows to play it through, jump to any position.
-* `PGNV.pgnEdit` is a superset of pgnView, that allows to additional add variations, change the order of main line and variations, and allows all other kind of interactions that are possible: adding comments, PGN notation elements, whatever.
+* `PGNV.pgnEdit` is a superset of pgnView, that allows to additional add variations, change the order of main line and variations, and other kind of interactions like adding comments, PGN notation elements, ...
 * `PGNV.pgnBoard` will just show a position without any interaction possible.
 * `PGNV.pgnPrint` will just show a whole chess game, without any interaction possible.